kordilasm/BS-EN-15804-impacts-considering-grid-decarbonisation-trajectories/README.md

 Workflow:
 1. Download the complete "Future_impacts_calculator" folder and store it locally in "Downloads", e.g. /Users/yourname/Downloads/Future_impacts_calculator
 2. The dataset from "IEA, Energy Projections of IEA Countries – National Data, IEA (2025)" is not included in the abovementioned folder.
 The user will have to obtain the data through: https://www.iea.org/data-and-statistics/data-product/iea-statistics-package-isp-2 (a license is required)
-3. Using SimaPro, calculate all Ecoinvent High Voltage electricity market country mixes.
+3. Using SimaPro, calculate all Ecoinvent High Voltage electricity market country mixes in MJ.
 This includes every available dataset of the form
 "Electricity, high voltage {CN}| market group for electricity, high voltage | Cut-off, U".
 Extract the results for all BS EN 15804:2012+A2:2019 impact categories and paste them into the “Countries electricities” sheet of the provided Excel file.
-These data are not supplied within the tool
+These data are not supplied with the tool
-4. For the material, or element to be analysed, export the process contribution inventory from SimaPro using default units
+4. For the material to be analysed, export the process contribution inventory from SimaPro using default units
 5. Paste the exported data into cell A1 of "Paste results here" sheet in "impacts to subtract.xlsx" spreadsheet.
 6. Save the spreadsheet
 7. Run the python script, select the desired grid decarbonisation pathway and the year the material is to be manufactured